corazawaf/coraza.io/content/docs/seclang/directives/SecAuditLogRelevantStatus.md

 ```
 This example would log all 5xx and 4xx level status codes,
 except for 404s.
 Although you could achieve the same effect with a rule in phase 5,
-SecAuditLogRelevantStatus is sometimes better, because it continues to work even when SecRuleEngine
+`SecAuditLogRelevantStatus` is sometimes better, because it continues to work even when
-is disabled.
+`SecRuleEngine` is disabled.

-**Note:** Must have SecAuditEngine set to RelevantOnly.
+**Note:** Must have `SecAuditEngine` set to `RelevantOnly`.
 Additionally, the auditlog action
-is present by default in rules, this will make the engine bypass the SecAuditLogRelevantStatus
+is present by default in rules, this will make the engine bypass the `SecAuditLogRelevantStatus`
 and send rule matches to the audit log regardless of status.
 You must specify noauditlog in the
-rules manually or set it in SecDefaultAction.
+rules manually or set it in `SecDefaultAction`.